cedricwalter/cedricwalter.github.io/_posts/2005-10-02-i-am-running-joomla.md

 ![](/assets/images/2005/10/Joomla-Logo-Horz-Color-Thumbnail.png)
 I have successfuly migrated my homepage from Mambo CMS to [Joomla](http://help.joomla.org) CMS.

-<span style="font-style: italic;">Joomla! is a production of Open Source Matters, the same team that brought you the award winning Mambo Content Management System.
+Joomla! is a production of Open Source Matters, the same team that brought you the award winning Mambo Content Management System.
 OSM has taken their final stable version of Mambo (4.5.2.3), given it a spring clean and named it #Joomla!
 1.0 In addition, several small features that were going to be released in #Joomla!
 1.1 have been brought forward and included in this release.

 I have decide to trust and follow the previous core of Mambo developer in they statement: "open source matters".
 For some of You which are prepared to do the same, here is what I have done: